Simthembile Madikizela

 Simthembile Madikizela is a South African politician who has been a member of the Eastern Cape Provincial Legislature since 2023.
 He is the current provincial secretary of the Economic Freedom Fighters.

 Political career

 Madikizela was elected as the provincial secretary of the Economic Freedom Fighters at the party's provincial conference in November 2022.

-Madikizela was sworn in as a member of the Eastern Cape Provincial Legislature on 28 February 2023.
+He was sworn in as a member of the Eastern Cape Provincial Legislature on 28 February 2023.